On proper splinters in positive characteristic: Proper splinters have negative Kodaira dimension

 To deal with the non-Gorenstein case, we have\,:

 \begin{proposition} Let $X$ be a connected positive-dimensional proper scheme over a field of positive characteristic.
-If $X$ is a splinter, then the canonical divisor $K_X$ is not torsion. \end{proposition} \begin{proof} Assume for contradiction that $K_X$ is torsion of order $r$, i.e., that $\omega_X \vert_{X_\mathrm{reg}}$ is a torsion line bundle of order $r$.
+If $X$ is a splinter, then the canonical divisor $K_X$ is not torsion. \end{proposition} \begin{proof} Assume for contradiction that $K_X$ is torsion of order $r$, i.e., that $\omega_X \vert_{X_\mathrm{reg}}$ is a torsion invertible sheaf of order $r$.
 By considering the relative spectrum, we obtain a $\mu_r$-quasi-torsor

 which, over $X_{\mathrm{reg}}$, restricts to a $\mu_r$-torsor $\pi|_U\colon V \coloneqq \pi^{-1}(X_{\mathrm{reg}}) \to X_{\mathrm{reg}} \eqqcolon U$.